NOTODONTINAE, NOTODONTIDAE, NOCTUOIDEA

 (Photo: copyright Bruce Anstee, Riverstone, New South Wales)

 This Caterpillar is stout, and a pink-grey colour.
 It is covered in sparse short hairs, and has a fleshy spike on its tail.
+The prolegs are black, each with a dozen pale spots.

 It has been found feeding on various plants, including: